 The timer begins when you start the test and continues until you click the Submit button or until time expires, even if you leave the test page.

 If the timer frame floats over your questions, position the text above or below the floating window to answer the questions.
 Use Firefox.

 In a Force Completion test you must complete the test on the first attempt.
 You cannot save and resume the test.

-If you lose your connection during a Force Completion test, you must contact your instructor immediately and provide details of the issue.
+If you lose your connection during a Force Completion test, contact your instructor immediately and provide details about the issue.

 In a Multiple Attempts test, you will see a note at the top of the test.
 Your instructor may limit the number of attempts.
 Click the test link to start a new attempt.